Muhammad-Abdullah-Bajwa/CanTrack/README.md

-#TO-DO:
-Display historical data for a province using a [sparkChart](https://github.com/robinhood/spark)
+To-do: Display historical data for a province using a [sparkChart](https://github.com/robinhood/spark)